edhuva/kgtechrepairs/README.md

 ### KGTech Repair Version 1

-KGTech repair app - is a web application which provides business management repair note system for KGTech company, mainly improving its business functionaly by replacing the current manually sticky note system;
+KGTech repair app - is a web application which provides business management repair note system for KGTech company, mainly improving its business functionaly by replacing the current manually sticky note system.

 ### The project currently hosted on Render
 Link: https://kgtechrepairs.onrender.com/